-The flowchart provided below summarizes the path that users of CMM must follow from their initial interview as CMM clients, through the various required inductions and instrument training to the point where they are fully licensed and able to work independently.
+The flowchart below summarizes the path that clients follow from their initial registration as CMM clients through to the various required inductions and instrument training and to the point where they are fully licensed and able to work independently.

 Visitors and non-inducted clients are not able to work independently in CMM and must, at all times, be accompanied by CMM staff or persons approved by the CMM to supervise visitors.
 Because these clients are under the direct supervision of Centre staff, they are not required to undergo a full induction although they will be advised of emergency exits and other pertinent safety issues.
 Visitors and non-inducted clients must not do any work in the CMM unsupervised.